HyPAIR/CPDOT/README.md

-# [ICRA2025] Multi-Nonholonomic Robot Object Transportation with Obstacle Crossing using a Deformable Sheet
+# [ICRA 2025] Multi-Nonholonomic Robot Object Transportation with Obstacle Crossing using a Deformable Sheet

 We address multi-robot formation planning where nonholonomic robots collaboratively transport objects using a deformable sheet in unstructured, cluttered environments.
 <!-- <table style="width:100%; text-align:center;">